MuckT/FeedCheck/README.md

 Some scripts for GTFS data using python.
 Aim to build out to a more robust feed validation tool.

-Supported Feed Checks
+###Supported Feed Checks

--Feed Summary
+- Feed Summary
--Unused Stops
+- Unused Stops